 - B) confirm/uphold the head teacher’s decision to exclude.

-You will be invited to this meeting and you can bring a friend or someone you would like to speak for you.
+You will be invited to this meeting and can bring a friend or someone to offer support and/or speak for you.
 You should receive any relevant papers at least 5 days in advance of the meeting.
 You may wish to submit a written statement to the governing body.